getsentry/sentry-docs/src/collections/_documentation/clients/react-native/index.md

 <!-- WIZARD -->
 ## Client Configuration {#configure}

-Note: When you run `react-native link` we will automatically update your _index.ios.js_ / _index.android.js_ with the following changes:
+When you run `react-native link` we will automatically update your _index.ios.js_ / _index.android.js_ with the following changes:

 ```javascript
 import { Sentry } from 'react-native-sentry';